hdoc/hdoc/README.md

 > Though finally hdoc.exe will work well as a native win32 program, there are more work to do to solve some problems on Windows support.
 >
 > The compile will fail when constructing libhdoc.a, which prevents the build of hdoc-client.exe in MSYS2.
 But hdoc.exe has no problem and you can just ignore this problem temporarily now.

+**Tips:** Windows support of hdoc isn't officially maintained, because the hdoc organization do not develop or actively work on Windows platform.
+If faced with any problem, you can come to Github for help.

 More instructions for using hdoc can be found at [hdoc.io/docs](https://hdoc.io/docs).